University of Indianapolis: Student life

-As of Fall 2015, the student body was 64 percent female and 36 percent male.
-The student body was 70% White/Non-Hispanic, 9% Black/African-American, 4% Hispanic/Latino, 1% Asian.
+As of Fall 2015, the student body was 63 percent female and 37 percent male.
+The student body was 49% White/Non-Hispanic, 12% Black/African-American, 9% Hispanic/Latino, 3% Asian.
 44 U.S. states and 68 countries are represented among students on campus.
 Nine percent of undergraduates and nearly seven percent of graduate students are international students.
 Overall, 25 percent international and minority enrollment.
 Over 90% of the students attending the University of Indianapolis come from within the state of Indiana.
 57% of undergraduate students are in the 18 to 22 age bracket.

 Media

 The Reflector is the University of Indianapolis's student newspaper.
-The student-run serial publication has over 100 years of uninterrupted reporting on campus and today operates online.
-The first issue was published on November 15, 1922.
+The student-run serial publication has over 100 years of uninterrupted reporting on campus and today operates in print and online.
+The first issue was published on November 15, 1922, to approximately 250 students and faculty on the campus of Indiana Central College.

 WICR (88.7) is an 8,000 watt, Class B public radio station at the University of Indianapolis that broadcasts to listeners in the Indianapolis metropolitan area.
 It is a campus radio station.
 The station began broadcasting in 1962 with ten watts of power.

 WIX (UIndy TV) is a student television station.
 Students produce news and entertainment programming for distribution on campus cable channel 5 and on the Comcast and Bright House Networks in Marion County, Indiana.
 The University of Indianapolis was named Indiana Association of School Broadcasters TV School of the Year in 2008.

 Etchings Press is the UIndy's teaching press and publishing laboratory.
 Students produce Etchings Literary and Fine Arts Magazine bi-annually, which celebrated its 30th birthday in 2018.
 The students also judge the Whirling Prize each fall for books published in the past two years that respond to the contest theme and publish three books each spring through Etchings Press' Chapbook and Novella Prize.
+More information can be found in their press release.

 Campus

 Smith Mall

-The most prominent physical feature of the campus was the central parking lot which was framed by a quadrangle of buildings.
+From the 1960s through the 1990s, the most prominent physical feature of the campus was the central parking lot which was framed by a quadrangle of buildings.
 In 1998 the University of Indianapolis hired Odle McGuire Shook to re-purpose the 5.2 acres into green space and later named the area Smith Mall.
 The mall is made up of a circular sunken lawn, a recessed long canal, water gardens, and the partial arc of an amphitheater.
-80 bald cypresses were planted as part of the project.